vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ghee from buffalo milk for a year reaches the position of Nandī; samvatsaravrata; Siva deity; HV II.
 866-67

 (from Pad.).
-Sayana-sleeping of Viṣnu and other gods and goddesses.
+Sayana-sleeping of Viṣṇu and other gods and goddesses.
 Vide

 above pp. 109-111 and HK 897-915, KV 265-273. sayyādāna-gift of bedstead, This is required in several vratas